coralogix/terraform-provider-coralogix/known-issues.md

   update `is_hidden` to true after creation.
 * TCO-Policy lose tracking of terraform if they are updated externally - this bug will be fixed later.

-#### TCO-Policy - _order_ can not be configured via terraform.
+#### TCO-Policy - _order_ can not be configured via terraform on creation.

-* Currently, there is no support in the backend side to control the order of TCO policies, beside the creation order ( this is planned to be supported).
+* Currently, there is no support in the backend side to control the order of TCO policies on creation several Policies in parallel (it is planned to be supported).
+Because of the way terraform works (applies creating requests in parallel) there are few ways the Policies order via terraform -
-  In the meantime, the only way to control it via TF, is by creating the policies in the desired order - manually, or by adding dependency in their creation order.
+ 1. Creating the policies in the desired order - manually, or by adding dependency in their creation order.

   e.g -